jimlengel/posts_and_comments/README.md

 What does it return?
 The value of the body field of that tag's post.

-Now let's try to find the collection of tags records that has the name value equal to 'boring.'
+Now let's try to find the collection of tags records that has the name value equal to 'boring':

 `boring_tag = Tag.where(name: 'boring')`